aslinurtolga/tourPlaces/README.md

         |----package.json
         |----yarn.lock

-Objective
+## Description
-Build a Tour Project App using ReactJS.
+Project aims get information about Tour Places via a Javascript React.

-At the end of the project, following topics are to be covered;
+## At the end of the project, following topics are to be covered;
 HTML

 CSS